 Reasons to Prefer Hard Cash

-Cute ways to ask for money as a wedding gift include telling the guests how you plan to use the money.
-Maybe you are working on a costly renovation project that needs extra funding.
+Cute ways to ask for money as a wedding gift should always include telling the guests how you plan to use the money.

 Why Asking for Money Gifts Is a Challenge